 No matter which industry you’re in, social media is great for your branding efforts, as well as for interacting with your prospects and customers.
 In part one of this blog post (if you haven’t read part one – click here) we went over a few tips you should be taking advantage of when it comes to Facebook and Twitter.
 This blog post will go over LinkedIn, Google+, and YouTube.

 • Complete your profile – Completing your LinkedIn profile will increase the chances of your personal and company pages being seen when searched.
-If key information is left out, your company might get passed over for someone else.
-When it comes to your personal page, include education, interests, previous jobs and skills.
+If key information is left out, your company might get passed over to someone else.
+When it comes to your page, include education, interests, previous jobs, and skills.
 This way, if someone is looking at your profile, they’ll get an idea of who you are professionally.

 • Write a great description – The description in a YouTube video (other than the video itself) is one of the most important elements for your success.
-Write a description that summarizes what the video is about, and be sure to add in keywords.
-Doing this will make sure your video is able to be found.
+Write a description that summarizes what the video is about, and be sure to add keywords.
+Doing this will make sure your video can be found.

 • Drive people to your website – The main goal of your social media is to drive traffic to your website and increase conversion rates.
 So whether it’s through the video’s description or within your content, you always want to make sure you’re directing your prospects back to your website.

 • Customize Your Channel – Customize your channel so it’s recognizable.
 Your background image and icon should be cohesive and should match your website or any additional social media pages.
 Once your brand is cohesive, it will be easier for prospects to remember who you are.